Contributing to CfRR#

 5. Technical Errors: Broken links, non-functional interactive elements, issues with embedded media, accessibility issues (e.g. lack of alt text for images) etc.

-7. Outdated Content: Information not reflecting the latest research or developments, old statistics or data, References to outdated technologies or practices etc.
+7. Outdated Content: Information not reflecting the latest research or developments, old statistics or data, references to outdated technologies or practices etc.

-8. Logical Fallacies or Reasoning Errors: Oversimplification, Hasty generalizations, Contradictions or inconsistencies in content etc.
+8. Logical Fallacies or Reasoning Errors: Oversimplification, hasty generalizations, contradictions or inconsistencies in content etc.

 The above list is meant to provide some examples, but is not meant to be exhaustive.
 If you find an issue that is not on the list please do still raise it, and we can add that type of issue to the list!

-Creating an GitHub Issue#
+Creating a GitHub Issue#

-Github Issue Button#
+GitHub Issue Button#

 Example GitHub Issue Button on the CfRR Website